ehedman/victron-venus-container/README.md

 In summary the chroot:ed system and docker gives 100% connectivity (through ethernet) to the outher world such as VRM and signalK etc.

-The systemd-nspawn managed system gives the same but not bluetooth.
+The systemd-nspawn managed system gives the same but limited bluetooth.

 An interesting consequence of ths implementation is that venus now is running on a **bookworm (minimal) 32-bit OS on a raperry pi 4 with a 6.10 64bit Linux kernel** as opposed to the standard boot image with kernel 5.10

 ### NOTE
 - This stuff is still kind of experimental loosely bound to venus v3.30-2 a 7" hdmi display, Bookworm on rasperry pi 4 Rev 1.5.
 Local adaptations may be necessary.

 To start with docker, an initial container must be created:
 -  docker run -it --platform linux/arm64/v8 arm64v8/debian